QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

     generatedata(n) = f.(randn(n)) # uses broadcast for some function `f`
     data = generatedata(5)

-As a final -- abstract -- approach, we can make the ``generatedata`` function able to generically apply to a function
+As a final -- abstract -- approach, we can make the ``generatedata`` function able to generically apply to a function.

 .. code-block:: julia